How to buy Vir Biotechnology (VIR) shares in Australia

 Vir Biotechnology's "short interest ratio" (SIR)

-A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against Vir Biotechnology.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Vir Biotechnology.

 Find out more about how you can short Vir Biotechnology stock.